 For CFY: Similar tables are to be prepared for CFYm1, CFYm2 & CFYm3

-To otal Income Actual expenditure (till) Total No. of students: Fee Govt.
+To otal Income Actua Total No. of students: Fee Govt.
 Grant(s) Other Sources (specify) Recurring including Salaries Non recurring Special Projects/Any other, specify Expenditure per student